Analyzing Richardson Electronics (RELL) and The Competition

-Richardson Electronics (NASDAQ: RELL – Get Rating) is one of 24 publicly-traded companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it compare to its peers?
-We will compare Richardson Electronics to similar businesses based on the strength of its earnings, risk, analyst recommendations, dividends, valuation, institutional ownership and profitability.
+Richardson Electronics (NASDAQ: RELL – Get Rating) is one of 24 public companies in the “Electronic parts & equipment, not elsewhere classified” industry, but how does it contrast to its peers?
+We will compare Richardson Electronics to similar businesses based on the strength of its institutional ownership, profitability, analyst recommendations, valuation, dividends, earnings and risk.

-This table compares Richardson Electronics and its peers top-line revenue, earnings per share and valuation.
+This table compares Richardson Electronics and its peers revenue, earnings per share and valuation.

 |Gross Revenue